-A dislocated finger occurs when two of the finger bones, forming one of the joints, become displaced.
-This occurs in conjunction with finger sprains (damage to the ligaments supporting the finger joints).
+A dislocated finger occurs when two of the finger bones, forming a joints become displaced injuring the ligaments and other soft tissue in the process.

 A finger dislocation can occur in any of the joints in the finger, but occurs most frequently in the middle joint, between the proximal and middle phalanges.